sap-tutorials/Tutorials/tutorials/dt-create-schema-load-data-part8/dt-create-schema-load-data-part8.md

 ```

 ![Data Check ES](DataCheckES.png)
-Notice that only 1 partition is shown in EXTENDED STORAGE and that it has a PART_ID of -1.
-The PART_ID is -1 because although logically, the Dynamic Tiering portion has multiple partitions within it, physically the Dynamic Tiering portion is stored as a single table.
-Since the data for the LINEITEM_MS partitions in EXTENDED STORAGE are in a single physical partition, we can't tell how much data is in each logical partition.
-However, we can see from the TABLE_SIZE column that data has been stored in EXTENDED STORAGE for the LINEITEM_MS table.
+Notice that only 1 partition is shown in EXTENDED STORAGE and that it has a `PART_ID` of -1.
+The `PART_ID` is -1 because although logically, the Dynamic Tiering portion has multiple partitions within it, physically the Dynamic Tiering portion is stored as a single table.
+Since the data for the "`LINEITEM_MS`" partitions in EXTENDED STORAGE are in a single physical partition, we can't tell how much data is in each logical partition.
+However, we can see from the "`TABLE_SIZE`" column that data has been stored in EXTENDED STORAGE for the "`LINEITEM_MS`" table.

 [DONE]
 [ACCORDION-END]